mhyrr/kanonical/content/blog/2014-09-10-things-they-dont-teach-you-in-school.md

 Hi everyone.

-My name is Greg  and I'm Vice President and Software Engineer at a small company.
-I went to University of Maryland with Mark [Edelen] and got my degree in Computer Engineering in 2002, so I've been out of school for about 12 years.
+I'm Vice President and Software Engineer at a small company.
+I went to University of Maryland and got my degree in Computer Engineering in 2002, so I've been out of school for about 12 years.

 Instead of talking about any specific experiences in my engineering life, I wanted to talk instead about some of the things that I've found to be not just important after school, but surprisingly important.
 In other words, I want to talk about a few things that Engineering School doesn't always teach you.